snyk/pages/_policies/01_terms-of-service.md

 date-modified: 23rd June 2016
 ---

-These Terms of Service (together with the documents referred to in it) tell you the terms on which you may make use of the services which are made available to you via our software platform at https://snyk.io and our CLI tool (together, the “Platform”) (the “Services”), as well as all information and data made available to you in connection with the Services (“Service Data”).
+Unless you have entered into a separate SAAS agreement with us, these Terms of Service (together with the documents referred to in it) tell you the terms on which you may make use of the services which are made available to you via our software platform at https://snyk.io and our CLI tool (together, the “Platform”) (the “Services”), as well as all information and data made available to you in connection with the Services (“Service Data”).

+If you have entered into a separate SAAS agreement with us for your and your employees, contractors and agents use of the Services, then that agreement will apply instead of these Terms of Service.

 Please read these Terms of Service carefully before you start to use the Services.
 We recommend that you print a copy of this for future reference.